etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Dataset.md

   - module
   - Reference Data
   - regions
+title: How to Create a Dataset
 ---

-#  How to create a Dataset
+# How to Create a Dataset

 ##  Overview